NicholasSynovic/nicholassynovic.github.io/content/summaries/rich-feature-hierarchies-for-accurate-object-detection-and-semantic-segmentation.md

 Convolutional Neural Network (R-CNN) on variations of the PASCAL VOC dataset for both object classification and semantic segmentation.
 They compare this algorithm against previous SOTA models on that dataset as well.
-Additionally, they perform an alabation study on their R-CNN model to understand how it works.
+Additionally, they perform an alibation study on their R-CNN model to understand how it works.

 R-CNN works by using an ensemble approach.
 First, a DL model identifies regions of interest of an image.
 These regions can number up into the tens of thousands.